nbars/aur-repo-buildserver/README.md

   --admin-mail  mail address
     The mail address of the admin.
-To this email address a mail is send, everytime an error occurs.
+To this email address a mail is send, every time an error accours.

   --mail-reporting  mail address
     This flag enables sending of mails on several events.